DigitalPig/PyCon2017/README.md

 Please find the slides here, [http://tscholak.github.io/assets/PyConEdward](http://tscholak.github.io/assets/PyConEdward/#/).

+## Video Recording

+A recording of the tutorial has been published on YouTube, [https://youtu.be/fR5Wvb86-IU](https://youtu.be/fR5Wvb86-IU).

 ## Abstract

 There has been uprising of probabilistic programming and Bayesian statistics.
 These techniques are tremendously useful, because they help us to understand, to explain, and to predict data through building a model that accounts for the data and is capable of synthesizing it.
 This is called the generative approach to statistical pattern recognition.